JamiesonLabUTSW/llms-in-action-2025-share/README.md

 - [Instructional Guidance](#additional-preparation-and-instructional-guidance)
 - [Git Submodules](#git-submodules)

-## Resources related to the <a href="https://www.nanocourses.net/spring-2025/#llm" target="_blank">April 2025 nanocourse</a> for [***students***].
+## Resources related to the **October 2025 nanocourse** for [***students***].

+> **Note:** The Spring 2025 (April) version of this course has been tagged as `spring2025` for reference.

 * In this repo, students can find course lectures, labs/exercises, and other resources.
 Each section has a subdirectory.
 * This github repo will primarily provide access to markdown-code-based exercise/demo worksheets for ease of use.

 * Additional materials will also be provided via the course MS Teams page.
-  * 🔗 <a href="https://teams.microsoft.com/l/team/19%3ALXnf-FPZBMkaGE-Y02pJIZNq1hyi3Mgx67ujYoa9VEU1%40thread.tacv2/conversations?groupId=1df73c73-32d5-4021-957c-57cdc33f079a&tenantId=9d418695-71ac-4c31-b5b2-c196c8ec3c8a" target="_blank">**Teams Page**</a>
+  * 🔗 Teams page will be created closer to the course date
   * Class Files/documents will be shared to the Teams page when ready for sharing.
-  * Lecture section folder been added in the "Files" tab `General > Files`
-      * 📁 <a href="https://365utsouthwestern.sharepoint.com/:f:/r/sites/LLMsinActionAPracticalIntroduction-Nanocourse2025/Shared%20Documents/General?csf=1&web=1&e=oSR5qy" target="_blank">**Link to folder**</a>
-  * ❓ Use the [**Questions Channel**](https://teams.microsoft.com/l/channel/19%3A9cf5781ce22b45d4a3fc2bbceb009684%40thread.tacv2/Questions?groupId=1df73c73-32d5-4021-957c-57cdc33f079a&tenantId=9d418695-71ac-4c31-b5b2-c196c8ec3c8a) to ask instructors anything!

 ## Syllabi & Materials 📚

-- Syllabus for document (in the class Teams channel)
+### October 2025 Course Materials

+- Syllabus will be shared via Teams closer to the course date

+### Spring 2025 Course Materials (Historical Reference)

+- Syllabus from Spring 2025 course:
-  - 📄 <a href="https://365utsouthwestern.sharepoint.com/:w:/r/sites/LLMsinActionAPracticalIntroduction-Nanocourse2025/Shared%20Documents/General/Syllabus_LLMs_In_Action_Nano2025_share.docx?d=w72bc983678d549909eee4ae19a06e9c4&csf=1&web=1&e=cK4mxN" target="_blank">**Shared Teams Syllabus**</a>
+  - 📄 <a href="https://365utsouthwestern.sharepoint.com/:w:/r/sites/LLMsinActionAPracticalIntroduction-Nanocourse2025/Shared%20Documents/General/Syllabus_LLMs_In_Action_Nano2025_share.docx?d=w72bc983678d549909eee4ae19a06e9c4&csf=1&web=1&e=cK4mxN" target="_blank">**Spring 2025 Shared Syllabus**</a>

 A snapshot is provided below: